gazebosim/gz-launch/tutorials/tutorial.md

 </executable>
 ```

-## Add plugins and launch worlds
+## Spawn a robot into simulation with plugins

-If we look at the [factory.ign](../examples/factory.ign).
-We defined a `GazeboFactory` plugin under which we included `X2 UGV` robot and added the `DiffDrive` plugin to control the robot.
-And added the `StatePublisher` which publishes the the robot state information.
+Now take a look at the [factory.ign](../examples/factory.ign) launch file.
+We defined a `GazeboFactory` plugin under which we included an `X2 UGV` robot and added the `DiffDrive` plugin to control the robot.
+We also added the `StatePublisher` plugin which publishes the the robot state information.

-## Launch plugins with a world
+## Launch simulation with plugins in separate processes

-The [gazebo_plugins.ign](../examples/gazebo_plugins.ign).
-This script loads some plugins.
-The `joystick` plugin that will read from a device and output to a topic.
-The `JoyToTwist` plugin that transforms a `joystick` message to a `twist` message.
-The `GazeboServer` plugin launches the gazebo server.
+The [gazebo_plugins.ign](../examples/gazebo_plugins.ign) launch file loads some plugins and also starts simulation.
+The `joystick` plugin that will be launched in its own processes and will read from a joystick device and output data onto a topic.
+The `JoyToTwist` plugin also launches into a separate process and transforms a `joystick` message to a `twist` message.
+Finally, The `GazeboServer` plugin launches the Gazebo server.

 The script can take an world as an argument.
 To run this script.